-- Keep the school passwords private within school. - > Use encrypted memory sticks to transfer any information about pupils. - > Use the City of York email for any messages about pupils or staff. - Ensure all messages sent via the internet are polite and professional. - Do not store any information about individual children on your computer at home. - Ensure that home computers have virus checking software so there is no risk of transferring viruses from USB memory sticks. - > Do not open other people's files without their permission. - Do not release personal details including phone numbers, addresses or personal e-mail addresses of any colleague or pupil. - Do not reproduce copyright materials without first getting permission from the owner.
+- > Keep the school passwords private within school. - Avoid the use of memory sticks or removable storage, and never use an unencrypted memory stick or device to store or transfer personal identifiable information - Use the official school email accounts for any messages about pupils or staff or school related work.
+Ensure these and similar (GoogleDrive etc) have been signed out when you have finished and are not displayed in front of children or other adults. - > Ensure all messages sent via the internet are polite and professional. - Do not store any information about individual children on your computer at home. - > Ensure that home computers have virus checking software so there is no risk of transferring viruses from USB memory sticks. - > Do not open other people's files without their permission. - Do not release personal details including phone numbers, addresses or personal e-mail addresses of any colleague or pupil. - Do not reproduce copyright materials without first getting permission from the owner.
 Many people will make their work freely available for education on request.
-Acknowledge sources on all resources used. - Do not attempt to visit sites which might be considered inappropriate in a primary school.
-All sites visited leave evidence on the computer. - ➤ Use of school Internet access for business, profit, advertising, personal shopping or political purposes is strictly forbidden.
+Acknowledge sources on all resources used. - > Do not attempt to visit sites which might be considered inappropriate in a primary school.
+All sites visited leave evidence on the computer. - Use of school Internet access for business, profit, advertising, personal shopping or political purposes is strictly forbidden. - Do not disclose the school's wifi access arrangements with visitors unless this is unavoidable.
+Caution should be used and the visitor should read these Safe Use of the Internet Guidelines before going online.